diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-2/machine-learning/ch-2-the-artificial-neuron.md

   - sigmoid function: a continuous version of the ramp function
   - hyperbolic tangent
   - Gaussian function
+- a binary neuron is a neuron with a binary activation function (it may very well have more than 2 inputs)

 ### Artificial Neuron Geometry
 - a single neuron can be used to realize linearly separable functions without any error